IFB-ElixirFr/katacoda-scenarios/ifb-unix/session03/step-GrepCommand.md

 ( ) 750

-If we do it now for gene ABC in the belebele.bed file:
+If you do it now for gene ABC in the belebele.bed file:

 ```bash
 grep ABC belebele.bed
 ```

-We get no line containing the ABC gene name.
+You get no line containing the ABC gene name.

 To count the number of lines containing the _gene_ word, just add the `-c` option to the `grep` command: